-CRIM 100 Introduction to Criminal Justice

-Mason Korea Spring 2022

-Professor Name: Dr. Deborah Kwak Office Location: G548 @ Mason Korea Class Time: Tuesdays, 9am - 11.40am

 Email: hkwak4@gmu.edu

-Office Hours: Tuesdays, 11.50am - 1.30pm; Please email me to schedule a
+Office Hours: Mondays, 12pm - 1.30pm; Tuesdays 1.30pm - 2.30pm

+Please email me to schedule a meeting.
-meeting

 Course Focus

 In this course, we will examine the American criminal justice system including crime, law, police, courts, corrections and restorative justice.
 We will discuss the nature and prevalence of crime as well as critically evaluate the criminal justice responses to crime.
 By the end of class, we will be able to assess the extent to which the American justice system succeeds in accomplishing its goals.

 Briefly: What is the point of taking this class?

 Cops in the United States are currently getting heavy media attention.
-The American criminal justice system holds 2.2 million people in correctional facilities today.
-President Biden promised to end private prisons during his election campaign.
+The American criminal justice system holds almost 2 million people in correctional facilities today.
+On the campaign trail, President Biden promised to reduce prison population and eliminate solitary confinement.
 Protesters demand for change regarding racial disparities in the criminal justice system.

 If you are interested in exploring any of these topics, this might be a good introductory course to take.
 As we examine American criminal justice together, you will soon realize that the system consists of multiple components that interact with each other to achieve the system's goals.
 This course will basically give you an overview of the whole, by studying the parts.

 What does this course have to do with The Mason Core?

-This course contributes towards The Mason Core's mission to cultivate The Mason Graduate: an Engaged Citizen and Well-Rounded Scholar who is Prepared to Act.
+This course contributes towards The Mason Core's mission to cultivate students to become better thinkers, better communicators, better citizens, and build a better future.
 The Mason Core is Mason's general education program that builds the foundation for The Mason Graduate.
-CRIM 100 (3 credits) fulfills requirements for Social/Behavioral Sciences in the Exploration category of The Mason Core.
-The following three learning outcomes are required goals as part of The Mason Core: - 1.
-Explain how individuals, groups or institutions are influenced by contextual factors; - 2.
+SOCI 101 (3 credits) fulfills requirements for Social/Behavioral Sciences in the Exploration category of The Mason Core.

+The following three learning outcomes are required goals as part of The Mason Core:

+- 1. Explain how individuals, groups or institutions are influenced by contextual factors; - 2.
 Demonstrate awareness of changes in social and cultural constructs; - 3.
 Use appropriate methods and resources to apply social and behavioral science concepts, terminology, principles and theories in the analysis of significant human issues, past or present.

 This course is also a Mason Impact course, which means that the course intentionally seeks to generate social change in a community, the nation, or the world.
 Ideas are powerful and the classroom is a dangerous place.
 Throughout assignments and discussions in this class, we will critically evaluate the criminal justice system and develop constructive proposals to bring change in the field of criminal justice.

 Required Texts